This post may contain affiliate links.

 With these forks around a campfire, you can make perfectly toasted marshmallows.
 And homemade marshmallows are the king of marshmallows, so that's the recipe I'm sharing with you today.
 I've tried a few versions and this one from Michael Recchiuti's spectacular book Chocolate Obsession is, by far, my favorite.
 The process is simple and the ingredient list small, but as with any candy it requires preparation and caution as the liquid you'll be dealing with is molten hot.

 A freestanding mixer is a must for making marshmallows.
-You’ll be giving your mixer a workout, whipping at high speed for about 15 minutes after you dribble the hot, sugary syrup into the whipped egg whites.
-After that, it’s a waiting game.
+You'll be giving your mixer a workout, whipping at high speed for about 15 minutes after you dribble the hot, sugary syrup into the whipped egg whites.
+After that, it's a waiting game.
 They need to sit uncovered, overnight at room temperature to set up before cutting into decadent little pillows.
+(If you can't wait that long, you need to know about marshmallow meringue - check out these S'mores Brownies.)

 You'll end up with 50 to 60 marshmallows, enough for a nice sized camping group or to wrap up in canning jars for friends or neighbors.
 They can also be stored in an airtight jar at room temperature for a month (good luck with them lasting that long).